Outpouring of grief as victims of Bronx fire laid to rest

 The funeral was held at the Islamic Cultural Center, 2 miles (3 kilometers) from the 19-story apartment building where New York City’s deadliest fire in three decades unfolded.

+Parts of the service was delivered in Soninke, a language spoken in Gambia and other parts of West Africa.

-Hundreds filled the mosque and hundreds more huddled in the cold outside to pay their respects.
+Hundreds filled the mosque and many hundreds more filled tents outside or huddled in the cold to pay their respects.
 The services were beamed onto jumbo screens outside and in other rooms of the mosque.

 Because of the magnitude of the tragedy, funeral organizers insisted on a public funeral to bring attention to the plight of immigrant families across New York City.